 We’ve had several Halloween themed anthologies lately inspired by the success of TALES OF HALLOWEEN which personally I thought was pretty overrated.
 The latest of these is 10/31 a collection of five tales and a wraparound set on October 31st.
 And it may well be the best so far.

-We start with two kids, dressed as an angel and a devil eating candy and watching a horror show hosted by Malvolia: the Queen of Screams (Jennifer Nangle IRRATIONAL FEAR).
+We start with two kids, dressed as an angel and a devil eating candy and watching a horror show hosted by Malvolia: the Queen of Screams (Jennifer Nangle IRRATIONAL FEAR, THAT NIGHT).
 This sets us up for the stories we’re about to see.

 First up is “THE HAG” directed by Justin M. Seaman (THE BARN), in which two amateur filmmakers think they’ve gotten a break being hired to shoot a commercial for a bed and breakfast.
 Problems arise when the owner can’t seem to stay awake and one of them repeatedly sees an old crone in unexpected places.